CrayLabs/SmartSim/doc/ensemble.rst

 -  `"all_perm"`: Generate all possible parameter permutations for an exhaustive exploration.
 This means that every possible combination of parameters will be used in the ``Ensemble``.
 -  `"step"`: Create parameter sets by collecting identically indexed values across parameter lists.
-   This allows for discrete combinations of parameters for ``Models``.
+   This allows for discrete combinations of parameters for ``Model``'s.
 -  `"random"`: Enable random selection from predefined parameter spaces, offering a stochastic approach.
    This means that the parameters will be chosen randomly for each ``Model``, which can be useful for exploring a wide range of possibilities.